Skip to content

 Here’s how the medical edge remains strong:

-- Borrowing power enhancement.
+• Borrowing power enhancement.
 Your earning capacity doesn’t stop at your current salary.
-Lenders recognise the clear trajectory from Doctor in Training to Registrar to Specialist, and often use that expected growth to enhance your borrowing capacity.
+Lenders recognise the clear career trajectory of doctors and dentists, and often use that expected growth to enhance your borrowing capacity.

 The bottom line